-- Widening the cracked area just a little bit can also help in the repair process, which can be achieved by using a hammer and a small chisel.
-You want to be able to give the sealant something to adhere to, by roughing up the edges.
+- Widening the crack just a little bit can also help in the repair process.
+You can do this with the help of a hammer and a small chisel.
+As well, roughing up the edges of the crack will give the sealant something to adhere to.

 - Epoxy sealers

 - Vinyl concrete patching compound